RELIGION AND CHRIST

-The popular teaching of our Christian religion is that if we “accept Christ” we need have no fear of Divine condemnation.
-God “sees us through Christ.”
+The popular teaching of our Christian religion is, “If we ‘accept Christ,’ we need not fear Divine condemnation.
+God sees us through Christ.
 We now are clothed in the righteousness of Christ.
-Our mansion in Heaven is assured.
-Such is our religious faith.
+Our mansion in Heaven is assured.”
+That is our religious faith.

 For if you live according to the sinful nature, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live, because those who are led by the Spirit of God are sons of God.
 (Romans 8:13,14)

 If we truly are living according to the Spirit, we are confessing and turning away from the misdeeds of our bodies.
 We are putting them to death.
 The Spirit always is leading us to put to death the practices of our sinful nature because this is the work of salvation.

 Salvation is not a pass into Heaven.
 Salvation is deliverance from our sinful nature.
 We are not delivered from our sinful nature so we can go to Heaven when we die.
 We are delivered from our sinful nature so we can have fellowship with God whether we are on the earth or in Heaven.